Skip to content

 Comparing two variables

-You can compare the values of two variables.
+You can compare the values of two variables with each other.
 For example:

 • if: $VAR1 == $VAR2